 History and description

-The niche was in turn replaced by a church called the Madonna del Latte (“Madonna of Milk”) because it featured an effigy of a breastfeeding Madonna.
+The niche was in turn replaced by a church called the Madonna del Latte (“Madonna of the Milk”) because it featured an effigy of a breastfeeding Madonna.